NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/2 - Functions I.md

 .rodata:080484C0 aHelloWorld     db 'Hello world!',0Ah,0
 ```

 The address exists within the `.rdata` or `.rodata` section/segment of the executable file.
-This section is "read-only" data so it cannot be read or written to.
+This section is "read-only" data so it cannot be written to.
 This is similar to that of a global variable (that cannot be modified).

 ## Decompilation